comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 The above Terraform configuration is part of our Master account's terraform configuration. (terraform workspace: master)

 Once the core infra has been established, VPCs can now attach to the transit gateway.
-Let's go ahead and create a new VPC.
+Let's go ahead and create a new VPC called `infra`.

+`infra` is our transit VPC where our Engineers connect to via VPN.

 `>> terraform workspace select infra`

 ```hcl
 data "aws_availability_zones" "available" {